ellennickles/code-your-way-s25/week1/README.md

 - Make a plan with pseudocode.
 Write / draw an outline to guide you through the steps.
 It’s okay if you pivot from the original plan, the idea is to apply this approach to reverse engineer the algorithm.
-- Practice reading and writing your own code and try not use an AI to help you;
+- UPDATE???
+Practice reading and writing your own code and try not use an AI to help you;
   we'll get there soon enough.
 Remember that this course values critical reflection of process over product.
 - Embrace experimentation and getting stuck.
 Related quote from Rick Rubin in